kaugesaar/python3-vagrant/README.md

-## django-python3-vagrant with FreeTDS for SQL Server 1.1
+## python3-vagrant

 Ships with Python 3.4, 2.7, and virtualenvwrapper

-This is a Vagrant Ubuntu Linux environment created for Python / Django developers.
-It should be ready to go for Django development use with a core suite of tools, like virtualenv and virtualenvwrapper, defaulted to Python v3.4.
+This is a Vagrant Ubuntu Linux environment created for Python developers.
+It should be ready to go for python development use with a core suite of tools, like virtualenv and virtualenvwrapper, defaulted to Python v3.4.
 Python 2.7 is only included in case you need it.

-Also included is an optional install for FreeTDS and unixODBC, which will allow you to connect to Microsoft SQL Server.

 ### Prerequisites